Finding VBAC statistics for your hospital and state

 They have succeeded in their goals as Gundersen Lutheran boasted a 27.3% VBAC rate in 2006.
 That is exceptional considering that the national average is 9.2% (CDC 2006) and the Wisconsin state average is 12% (Wisconsin: Infant Births and Deaths 2006).

 Ted Peck, M.D. is named “activity leader” on that page so I would contact him and ask for the top three VBAC doctors at Gunderson Lutheran.
 I would also check out the resources here for additional referrals and to see if any of the names overlap.
 Keep in mind that just because the hospital has a great VBAC rate doesn’t mean that all the OBs are supportive of VBAC.
-You will still want to ask the same questions and interview a couple different doctors, just like you would get more than one quote if you wanted work done on your house.
-You are the consumer, you have the power to chose who you will hire!
+You will still want to ask the same questions and interview a couple different physicians.
+You are the consumer, you have the power to choose who you will hire!
 It’s important for you to understand the risks and benefits of VBAC vs. repeat cesarean to you, your baby, as well as your future children and health, but be on the look out for scare tactics masquerading as informed consent.

 I also googled “Franciscan Skemp VBAC” and was directed to ICAN’s VBAC Hospital Policy Information where Franciscan Skemp is listed as a de facto VBAC ban hospital.
 This means that while there is no formal ban in place, the hospital does not attend VBACs.
 They could give you a whole list of reasons like, “Our OBs don’t want to do them” or “Our anesthesiologists don’t want to sit in the hospital during a VBAC labor,” but Dr. Stuart Fischbein gives us another perspective: